 ArtKive (an app) > https://www.artkiveapp.com

-Artimus Art > http://www.artimusart.com
+Artimus Art > https://www.artimusart.com

-2. Gallery Walls + Framing Techniques + Canvas Prints
+2. Gallery Walls + Framing Techniques + Canvas Prints for Displaying Kids’ Artwork

-Inspiration & Ideas to display Kids’ Art
+Inspiration & Unique Ideas to display Kids’ Art

 1. MY FAVORITE NEW IDEA: Wear your child’s artwork by turning it into jewelry and keychains

-I’m so excited about Formia Design by Mia, an artist, and mother with a Virginia-based studio.
+I’m so excited about Formia Design by Mia, an artist and mother with a Virginia-based studio.
 She uses solid precious metals and genuine gemstones in her pieces to hand-make totally custom, high-quality pieces replicating your children’s artwork.
 WOW!
 I’m very impressed!

-2. COOL: CREATE WALL STICKERS FROM YOUR KIDS ARTWORK
+2. COOL: CREATE WALL STICKERS FROM YOUR KID’S ARTWORK

 3. INTERESTING: CREATE A PLUSH TOY (STUFFED ANIMAL)